Deltares/Wflow.jl/docs/src/user_guide/step2_settings_file.md

 # [Step 2: Preparing the settings file](@id config_toml)
 A settings file is essential for wflow, as it contains information on the model configuration, simulation period, input files, and parameters.
 The settings are provided in a TOML file.
 The settings file is structured in several sections, which are explained below.
-The filepaths that are provided in this file are relative to the location of the TOML file , or to `dir_input` and `dir_output` if they are given.
+The filepaths that are provided in this file are relative to the location of the TOML file, or to `dir_input` and `dir_output` if they are given.

 ## General time info
 Time information is optional.
 When left out, each time step in the forcing NetCDF will be